 Born in Sudan in 1961, Mohamed, a former customs worker at Khartoum International Airport, earned a degree in philosophy from Cairo University in Khartoum before emigrating to the U.S. “Once I realized my dream was bigger than what Sudan had to offer I immigrated to America in the mid-1980’s,” he told the North Dallas Gazette.
 In that same interview, Mohamed shared that upon arrival in the U.S.– where he says his degree was not accepted– he initially sold hot dogs, candy, and newspapers in Manhattan.
 “I realized this wasn’t enough for me, and I packed my bag and moved to Dallas, Texas y’all,” he told the paper.

-In Texas, he started out as a pizza delivery man before becoming a taxi driver and ultimately launching his own business ventures– he owns a computer repair shop in Irving, Texas (perhaps where his son gets his tech acuity from), a cab company called Jet Taxi, a medical emergency transport company called Paradise Prime Investments, and the solar energy business AlSufi International in Sudan.
+In Texas, he started out as a pizza delivery man before becoming a taxi driver and ultimately launching his own business ventures– he owns a computer repair shop in Irving, Texas and a Fort Collins Computer Support company (perhaps where his son gets his tech acuity from), a cab company called Jet Taxi, a medical emergency transport company called Paradise Prime Investments, and the solar energy business AlSufi International in Sudan.
 He also served as self-elected president of the small Sufi Muslim AlSufi center in Irving.

 Mohamed has also run for president of Sudan on two separate occasions.
 “When I went for the elections in 2010 they were rigid,” he told the North Dallas Gazette.
 “When I was there my country was worse than I had left it.
 I saw people starve, and babies, die, and women cry in Darfur.
 No peace.
 No justice.
 So I am back to save my Sudan, so help me God.
 I’m hope for my country to become great, and to reestablish good connections with America.
 My country is going through economic hardship because of the embargo, and I would like to lift it.”